marleef/EC463-Mini-Project/Report.md

     -  Error handling for invalid or empty inputs is included.

   - Sentiment Analysis
-      - This function does not take input from the Main Page.
-After being directed to the Sentiment Analysis Page with button clicking on the Main Page, the function takes two inputs of a string of keyword and a integer which is the number of tweets the user wants to query to determine the number of tweets that each sentiment has.
+      - This function takes two inputs of a string of ```keyword``` and integer ```noOfTweets``` the user wants to query to determine the number of tweets that each sentiment has.
-      - Each tweets are classified as one of the three sentiments: positive, negative, and neutral based on the algorithms provided by ```nltk.sentiment.vader``` which is one dependency in python library.
+      - Each tweets are classified as one of the three sentiments: positive, negative, and neutral based on the algorithms provided by ```nltk.sentiment.vader``` which is one dependency in Python library.
       - Error handling for invalid or empty inputs is included.
   - Open Twitter URL
       - Launches ```https://twitter.com/i/flow/login``` webpage.